U.S. judge skeptical of Prince Andrew's bid to dismiss sex abuse accuser's suit | Law-Order

 U.S. judge skeptical of Prince Andrew's bid to dismiss sex abuse accuser's suit

-U.S. District Judge Lewis Kaplan in Manhattan is assessing a 2009 settlement agreement in Florida between Epstein and Giuffre that the 61-year-old prince's lawyers have said shields Andrew from claims by the 38-year-old Giuffre.
-The agreement included a general release that would "forever discharge" various people who "could have been included as a potential defendant" in a civil lawsuit Giuffre filed against Epstein that she settled for $500,000 https://www.reuters.com/world/us/prince-andrew-accusers-deal-with-epstein-be-made-public-part-civil-suit-2022-01-03.
+During a hearing in Manhattan, U.S. District Judge Lewis Kaplan heard arguments on the prince's contention that terms contained in a 2009 settlement between Epstein and Giuffre that paid her $500,000 to resolve a lawsuit she had filed against the financier prevented her from pursuing litigation against Andrew.
+A provision in that settlement blocked Giuffre from suing certain third parties in the future, with language to "forever discharge" various people who "could have been included as a potential defendant" in her resolved lawsuit against Epstein.

 A U.S. judge on Tuesday appeared skeptical of a bid by Britain's Prince Andrew to dismiss Virginia Giuffre's lawsuit accusing the Duke of York of sexually abusing her when she was 17 and being trafficked by the late financier Jeffrey Epstein.
-U.S. District Judge Lewis Kaplan in Manhattan is assessing a 2009 settlement agreement in Florida between Epstein and Giuffre that the 61-year-old prince's lawyers have said shields Andrew from claims by the 38-year-old Giuffre.
+During a hearing in Manhattan, U.S. District Judge Lewis Kaplan heard arguments on the prince's contention that terms contained in a 2009 settlement between Epstein and Giuffre that paid her $500,000 to resolve a lawsuit she had filed against the financier prevented her from pursuing litigation against Andrew.

+A provision in that settlement blocked Giuffre from suing certain third parties in the future, with language to "forever discharge" various people who "could have been included as a potential defendant" in her resolved lawsuit against Epstein.
+Settlements of U.S. civil lawsuits can restrict plaintiffs from pursuing further litigation, even against third parties.

 'HUGE BURDEN' While the prince is not accused of criminal wrongdoing, his ties to Epstein have cost him many royal duties and damaged his reputation.
 His troubles grew after critics said he failed in a 2019 BBC interview https://www.reuters.com/article/us-britain-royals-andrew/britains-prince-andrew-categorically-denies-sex-claims-idUSKBN1XP2CX to appear sympathetic toward Epstein's abuse victims.